 The Children’s Healthcare of Atlanta Christmas Parade is one of our holiday traditions.
 We’ve been going with the Borden family since our kids were in strollers.
 This year’s event is on Saturday, Dec.
 5, 2020 at 10:20 a.m. in Midtown, and you can bet we’ll be there.

 If you go, plan to get there early to secure a good spot.
-This is the largest holiday parade in the Southeast and you don’t want to miss the floats, giant helium balloons or the fantastic marching bands (and of course Santa Claus).
+This is the largest holiday parade in the Southeast and you don’t want to miss the floats, giant helium balloons, or the fantastic marching bands (and of course Santa and Mrs. Claus)!
 If you want a seat waiting for you, purchase bleacher seats.
-Below we tell you all about the best way to navigate this festive parade that rings in Christmas in Atlanta.

 Get there early for a good seat.
-Depending on where you are along the parade route, things can get crowded, but you can usually find somewhere to watch, even if you are late.
-I’d suggest getting there about an 45 minutes to one-hour ahead of parade time (at least at the beginning of the route, maybe later toward the end).
+Depending on where you are along the parade route, things can get crowded, but you can usually find somewhere to watch, even if you’re late.
+I’d suggest getting there about 45 minutes to an hour ahead of parade time (at least at the beginning of the route, maybe later toward the end).

 The Children’s Christmas Parade Route

 The parade route goes along Peachtree Street in Midtown Atlanta.
 It will begin at Peachtree Street at 16th Street at 10:20 a.m. and end at Peachtree and 5th Streets.

 We usually set up in front of the High Museum of Art.
 It’s at the very beginning of the parade route.
 If you want to be sure to hear the bands, walk south on Peachtree a bit from the High — sometimes it takes them a little bit to get going.